 My last Saturday in the UK was very unique — I spent the day at the World Pipe Band Championships in Glasgow, cheering on my friend Max and the LA Scots pipe band.
 The whole event was huge (tens of thousands of people go each year), and had a fair/festival atmosphere.
 It was a lot of fun watching hundreds of pipers and drummers throughout the day, and Kasey and I had a chance to catch up halfway across the world.

 Day 52 dawned chilly and overcast, so I spent a lazy morning in bed before meeting up with Marcus (whom I'd met on my Busabout trip through the Balkans) in the afternoon.
-He took me to the Burrell Collection, as well as Kelvingrove Museum — two places I would have never gone to on my own in Glasgow.
+He took me to the Burrell Collection, as well as Kelvingrove Museum — two places I would likely have never gone to on my own in Glasgow.
 We then had dinner near the university, and I went back to my hotel to get caught up on photo editing and blogging while watching the Closing Ceremonies of the Olympics.

 On Monday I woke up early and headed to the train station to catch the first of a series of crowded trains that would take me to Flint, Wales, where I would be winding down my trip.
-Dan met me at the train station, and then we spent the afternoon in Chester, walking the walls and taking some photos.
+My blogger friend Dan met me at the train station, and then we spent the afternoon in Chester, walking the walls and taking some photos.

 I couldn't go to the UK without going to Liverpool.
 With a mother who is perhaps the biggest Beatles fan on the face of the earth, I knew I had to go to the home of The Beatles.
 Dan and I caught a morning train from Flint, and went on a 2-hour Beatles tour of Liverpool.
 We drove down Penny Lane, stopped at Strawberry Field, saw John and Paul's teen homes, and ended at the famous Cavern Club.
 Dan and I then grabbed lunch, walked around Albert Docks, and caught a train back to Flint to go see “Brave.”